6 Benefits of High-Quality Stucco for Long-Lasting Beauty

 GET FREE ASSESSMENT2.
 Thermal Mass & Energy Efficiency

-Stucco acts as a thermal regulator.
+Stucco acts as an excellent thermal regulator for California climates.

 The Physics: A heavy masonry wall absorbs heat slowly during the day ("Thermal Lag") and releases it at night.
 This keeps the interior cool during peak sun hours.